SwitchDreams/rest-api-generator/README.md

 ## Other alternatives

-This gem resolves a very common problem an the are a lot of alternative in the market
+This gem resolves a very common problem so the are a lot of alternative in the market.

 - [decent_exposure](https://github.com/hashrocket/decent_exposure)
 - [resourcerer](https://github.com/ElMassimo/resourcerer)